 The only downside is that it is so massive if you have more than one child it could be difficult to keep track of them all.
 If you find it too overwhelming, head over to the splash area that is conveniently right next to the playground.
 The splash is perfect for toddlers and older children.
 Another great splash pad can be located at the Mary Gibbard Park!

-Looking For More Fun Things To Do In South Bend
+What Else Is There To Do In South Bend Indiana

 If you are looking for more hiking trails and outdoor experiences venture over to Potato Creek State Park or the Spicer Lake Nature Preserve.
 Discover more great parks in South Bend here.